LahadFaal/arya-STARK_v1.0/README.md

 This is a research prototype, not a production-ready FL system.

-The server is assumed to be honest-but-curious.
+The server is assumed to be "honest".

 Secure aggregation is out of scope for this artefact.